Do you dream of getting away to write, but need some guidance on the next steps for your novel?

 The week begins and ends with public readings — which your family is welcome to attend!

-Experience the real Hawaii during this Big Island retreat from March 21-27, 2017.
+Experience the real Hawaii during this Big Island retreat from February 28 to March 6, 2018.

 You’ll enjoy generative and genre-specific workshops, guided conversations, readings and individual manuscript feedback, plus quiet writing time.

 The 120-acre seaside retreat center features a pool and jacuzzi, and a “full schedule” of yoga, meditation and movement classes (one per day is included in the price).

 Interested in spending a week writing on the beach in Mexico, while making friends with flamingos and turtles?

 This retreat from March 11-17, 2018 features writing workshops, daily yoga — and “a community where, regardless of your writing background, you can explore the story you need to tell.”

 The hosts offer an Italy retreat in late April, too.

 Cost: $1,850 per person (does not include some dinners).